TenderSure-Africa-SEZ/trific-platform-docs/docs/api/index.md

 # API Reference

-This section contains the API documentation for the Trific platform.
+This section contains the API documentation for the TRIFIC platform.

 ## Endpoints